 Hotel low season revenue has long been considered to simply be an unfortunate fact of the industry.
 It brings less demand and, therefore, lower revenues too.
 But the industry has changed so much in such a short space of time, and hotels no longer have to accept that low season automatically means slow business.

 We have compiled a list of the best articles published last year to give you a head start into 2021!
 Before diving into the list, we would like to welcome you to check out our recent articles covering the plethora of essentials to Hotel and Operations Management, Marketing and Distribution, Finance and Accounting, Systems and Technology and other hospitality-focused insights.

-It has been a while since we covered this topic on our hotel management blog, so I thought it would be good to have another look at forecasting in hotels.
+At XOTELS, it has been a while since we covered this topic on our hotel management blog, so I thought it would be good to have another look at forecasting in hotels.
 With reservation lead time changing in key markets we operate in, it is becoming more challenging to forecast accurately.

 And still it is essential to give our operational departments a realistic financial outlook to run the day to day operations of the hotel as cost effective as possible.
 And also owners and investors need to have insight and the right expectations on the financial performance of their hospitality business.